Things to do on the Isle of Wight in August

 Get Garlicky

-From 16-17 August 2025, experience the Isle of Wight’s biggest summer show at The Garlic Festival.
-As well as incredible (garlicky) food, you can enjoy live music, arena entertainment and live shows.
+From 15-16 August 2026, experience the Isle of Wight’s biggest summer show at The Garlic Festival.
+As well as incredible (garlicky) food, you can enjoy live music, arena entertainment and theatre kitchen demos.
+It’s a feast for all the senses.

 A man holding a wine bottle and wine glass with a vineyard in the background